Your Vagina Can’t Get “Loose” From Having “Too Much” Sex

 You might have heard some sexist dude call a woman “loose” as an insult, meaning that she’s had so much sex and her vagina is now “loose.”
 We’re here to tell you that this is not a thing.
 That’s right: your vagina can’t get “loose” from “too much” sex.
 And, by the way, “too much” sex isn’t a thing, either, unless by “too much” sex you mean more sex than you, personally, are comfortable having (because soreness is a thing, ouch).

-“The vagina is quite elastic and quite accommodating,” Dr. Nicole Bullock, a US based Ob/Gyn, previously told Refinery29.
+“The vagina is quite elastic and quite accommodating,” Dr. Nicole Bullock, a Texas-based Ob/Gyn, previously told Refinery29.
 “We all know it expands to allow for tampons, sex, birth control devices, and, of course, babies.”

 Advertisement